What’s Stopping You?

 It feels a little bit more mine.

-What are your dreams?
-What roadblocks are getting in your way?
 What can you do to face your roadblocks?